 Christians are either engaged in preaching or will regularly hear preaching in their churches.
 While the following paragraphs are written with the intent of challenging preachers, those of us who listen to preaching can also be encouraged by them.

-5s In studying for a class on the Westminster Confession of Faith, it was recommended to me that I get a copy of Chad Van Dixhoorn’s commentary on the confession, entitled Confessing the Faith.
+In studying for a class on the Westminster Confession of Faith, it was recommended to me that I get a copy of Chad Van Dixhoorn’s commentary on the confession, entitled Confessing the Faith.
 I began by reading the commentary on Chapter 14 of the confession (since this is the beginning of the session that we will […]

 This morning I was challenged by a paragraph that I read in The Unbelievable Gospel by Jonathan K. Dodson.
 “In Christ, we possess a power that can rip the muzzle off, chase away the shadows, and bolster winsome, authentic gospel witness.
 That power lifted Jesus out of the grave, but it sits latent in our […]

 “The intellectual coup d’état by which the Enlightenment convinced so many that ‘we now know that dead people don’t rise,’ as though this was a modern discovery rather than simply the reaffirmation of what Homer and Aeschylus had taken for granted, goes hand in hand with the Enlightenment’s other proposals, not least that we have […]